Koji Sato (engineer): Biography

-Kōji Satō graduated from Waseda University in 1992 with a degree in mechanical engineering and joined the Toyota Group in April of the same year.
 In 2016, Satō took over the Lexus brand.
 In September 2020, he was also appointed President of the Motorsport/performance Division Toyota Gazoo Racing.
 He was made Chief Branding Officer in January 2021.
 In April 2023, he succeeded Akio Toyoda as CEO of Toyota.
 He also became the President in June 2023.
+In February 2026 Toyota announced its Chief financial officer Kenta Kon would take over as CEO on April 1.